 The time has arrived for all things lemon!
 I don’t know what it is about springtime and the approach of Easter, but this time of year always gives me a hankering for lemon recipes of any kind…and particularly desserts.
 And this year, that means a delectable, from-scratch Lemon Pound Cake!

 It’s hard to beat a good pound cake, but sometimes it’s not so simple to create a good pound cake.
 Luckily, today’s recipe is beyond good…it’s downright delicious.
 Annnnd it’s easy to make, to boot!

-Helpful Tips, Tricks, & Equipment
+Helpful Tips, Tricks, and Equipment

 (some affiliate links below)

 - You’ll want to use a bundt pan with a 12-cup capacity.
-If you’re still worried about overflow, you can place a baking sheet under the pan while your cake bakes.
+If you’re still worried about overflow, place a baking sheet under the pan while your cake bakes.
 As someone who is admittedly paranoid and doesn’t like cleaning my oven, I always do.

 - Some people swear by a no-stick baking spray that contains flour, but I think the safest way to ensure that your pound cake will release from the pan is to very generously grease and flour the pan.

 - For best results, make sure your ingredients are at room temperature and don’t overmix after adding the dry ingredients.

 - The lemon juice is added towards the end of the recipe, along with the flour and sour cream.
 This prevents the batter from curdling, which could adversely affect the final texture of the cake.

 - This cake is already pretty moist and lemony.
 But if you want it to be over-the-top moist and lemony, you can make a half-batch of Lemon Simple Syrup from this recipe (feel free to leave out the sliced lemons).
 Poke holes all over the cooled pound cake and brush on the syrup.
 Allow it to soak in before brushing on any remaining syrup.
 Then glaze as usual.